|

 payable and tax skills.
 Within journalism: creative, online,

+broadcast, interactive and corporate journalism.
 If you're e-mailing or uploading your resume,

 keep it simple.
 Online applications often call for candidates